carloscastrojumo/github-cherry-pick-action/README.md

 # Xealth "Manhattan" - A Cherry Pick GitHub Action 🍒

-Automatically create a cherry pick `pull-request` to user defined `labels` and static release branches!
+Automatically create a cherry pick `pull-request` to user defined `labels` and/or static release branches!

 - [What does it do?](#-what-does-it-do)
 - [Differences](#differences-from-cherry-pick-action)